 Bristol Bay, Alaska

-Bristol Bay, Alaska is home to one of the most prolific and valuable commercial fisheries in the world.
-Consisting of 5 managed river districts that include the Naknek - Kvichak, Egegik, Ugashik, Nushagak and Togiak rivers.
+Bristol Bay is home to the largest run of wild sockeye salmon on the planet.
+Bristol Bay is also one of the most sustainable and valuable commercial fisheries in the world, consisting of 6 managed river districts that include the Naknek, Kvichak, Egegik, Ugashik, Nushagak and Togiak rivers.

-Bristol Bay harvests at least 60% of the world’s wild sockeye salmon with an average annual return of 50 million individual wild sockeye, every June through the end of July.
+Roughly half or the world's sockeye salmon comes from Bristol Bay.
+This equates to an annual harvest of at least 60% of the world’s wild sockeye salmon with an average annual return of 50 million individual wild sockeye, every June through the end of July.

-The Bristol Bay Sockeye Salmon Fishery generates $2.2 billion each year.
-Annually, there are 15,000 fishing jobs that produce $90 million in state tax revenue and licensing fees.
+The Bristol Bay Sockeye Salmon Fishery supports 8,000+ small boat fishermen, 1,800 small fishing businesses and generations of fishing families.
+Annually, the Bristol Bay Sockeye Salmon Fishery generates $2.2 billion each year and there are 15,000 fishing jobs that produce $90 million in state tax revenue and licensing fees.

 Bristol Bay, Alaska truly is a magical place.